Concordia University Nebraska: Academics

 The university is organized into three schools—the College of Arts and Sciences, the College of Education, and the College of Graduate Studies.
 Concordia University is institutionally accredited by the Higher Learning Commission.
 The teacher education programs are accredited by the Council for the Accreditation of Educator Preparation (CAEP); music programs are accredited by the National Association of Schools of Music (NASM); and the institution's business program is accredited by the International Assembly for Collegiate Business Education (IACBE).

 Undergraduate

 Concordia awards bachelor's degrees in more than 50 undergraduate programs.
 In addition, the university awards the Lutheran Teacher Diploma, Christian Teacher Diploma, the Director of Christian Education, and Director of Parish Music certificate.
 Graduates of these programs serve as rostered church workers in the Lutheran Church–Missouri Synod.
 Pre-seminary and pre-deaconess programs are also available, including the necessary language courses to attend the seminaries of the LCMS.

 Graduate

 Concordia University offers several master's degrees.
 These programs offer a majority of their courses online.
-Most face-to-face classes meet in Lincoln, Neb.
+Most face-to-face classes meet in Seward, Neb.